 Artory was launched in January 2015 as a pilot scheme to enable users to leave feedback and cultural organisations to understand their audiences better.
 It provided users with an opportunity to evaluate events and shows, whilst receiving cultural event info directly to their phones.
 This city-wide collaborative pilot was produced by i-DAT and Plymouth Arts Centre with the Plymouth Culture Guide Group: Theatre Royal Plymouth, Barbican Theatre, Plymouth City Museum and Gallery, The Gallery at Plymouth College of Art, Peninsula Arts Plymouth University, KARST, Ocean Studios, Take a Part, Plymouth Dance and Plymouth Culture.
 The App was designed and developed by Elixel with i-DAT.
 The branding was designed by Intercity.
 To date Artory has: Engaged 25 arts and culture partner organisations / Promoted 2041 events / Provided 12,015 pieces of feedback / Had 6201 downloads across IOS and android devices / Had 5129 visitors to the website.

-Current funding opportunities accessible through i-DAT’s networks include:
+Recent funding opportunities accessible through i-DAT’s networks include:

 The 3D3 Centre for Doctoral Training is a partnership between Falmouth University, Plymouth University and the University of the West of England, Bristol (UWE Bristol).
 Launched in 2014, its aim is to train a new generation of interdisciplinary practitioner-researchers.
 Funded by the Arts & Humanities Research Council (AHRC), 3D3 trains researchers to meet the creative and design opportunities of the future, exploring the possibilities and challenges presented by rapidly evolving technologies, including the interface between digital processes and traditional methods.
 It offers a unique opportunity for creative scholar-practitioners working at the forefront of a rapidly expanding research landscape.